 You could spend endless hours analyzing comparable sales data, property tax records and other market indicators.
 In addition, you could then intertwine that data with information you or your agent received from the seller’s agent about their reasoning, their situation or their motivations.
 But remember these three, simple words: Don’t do it.
 Just like trying to figure out why your team lost the big game, trying to understand the seller won’t accomplish much.
 While there’s nothing wrong with learning from your mistakes, often a seller’s rejection has little to do with anything you did or didn’t do.
 Worrying about it steals valuable time from searching for the next home you may love even more than “the one that got away.”

-Also of Interest - 5 Boston North Shore Home Buying Fears
+Also of Interest - Boston North Shore Home Buying Tips for Renters

 Make your best offer.